apache/carbondata/docs/datamap/preaggregate-datamap-guide.md

 change datatype command, CarbonData will check whether it will impact the pre-aggregate table, if not, the operation is allowed, otherwise operation will be rejected by throwing exception.
 3. Partition management command: `ALTER TABLE ADD/DROP PARTITION`
+4. Complex Datatypes for preaggregate is not supported.

 However, there is still way to support these operations on main table, in current CarbonData release, user can do as following: